Sam-Dragon/interview/jwt/jwt.md

 > Design
 - It contains 3 sections separated by dots(.)
-  - header: it contains metadata information & encoded in BASE64 format i.e type - type of header [jwt] <br>
+  - header: it contains metadata information & encoded in BASE64 format <br>
+    i.e type - type of header [jwt] <br>
         alg - algorithm used [HS256 and RS256 ].
 If alg is missing, then token is unsecured